Torrents of Spring: Maria Nikolaevna

 The character of Maria Nikolaevna Polozova is believed to have had two models.

 The first was Turgenev's mother, Varvara Petrovna Turgeneva.
 According to Schapiro, Varvara Petrovna subjected her husband, her son, her servants, and her husband's serfs to systematic physical, emotional, and verbal abuse.
 All of this left permanent emotional scars upon her son and caused him to always gravitate towards abusive relationships.

-The second model is believed to have been Eleonora Petersen, the first wife of the poet Fyodor Tyutchev, with whom Turgenev "conceived some kind of romantic attachment" during his 1838 voyage from St. Petersburg to Lübeck.
+The second model is believed to have been Eleonora Petersen, the German first wife of the poet Fyodor Tyutchev, with whom Turgenev "conceived some kind of romantic attachment" during his 1838 voyage from St. Petersburg to Lübeck.
 At the time, Eleonora was "returning to Munich with her children" and "died the following year".
 According to Schapiro, Turgenev's "correspondence with his mother suggests that he was in love with" Eleonora, "or fancied himself to be so, but that is as much as we know."

 According to Schapiro, there are many indications that Torrents of Spring had "some deep personal meaning" for Turgenev.
 In a letter to his French publisher Hetzel, the author wrote of Maria Nikolaevna, "This she-devil seduced me as she seduced that nit-witted Sanin."

 In response to a letter, criticizing the novel, from the niece of Gustave Flaubert, Turgenev expressed agreement that the second half of the novel, "was not very necessary", but explained, "I allowed myself to be carried away by memories."

 Most revealingly, Turgenev told Isaac Pavlovski, "The entire novel is true.
 I personally lived and felt it.
 It is my own history." ("Tout ce roman-là est vrai.
 Je l’ai vécu et senti personnellement.
 C’est ma propre histoire.")